Reinforcement Learning in Non-Markovian Environments: Introduction

 \item We justify achieving such approximation by `recursively computable approximate sufficient statistics' (RCASS), drawing upon the classical notion of Partially Observed Markov Decision Processes (POMDPs) in stochastic control.

 \end{enumerate}

 The notion of RCASS is neither very novel nor surprising.
-In fact, it is essentially the same as the notion of an `approximate information state' proposed and analyzed in the excellent recent article \cite{Aditya}, which also includes a perspective on how such notions have evolved in related literature, both classical and contemporary (resp.\ in its section 2.5 and the appendices).
+In fact, it is essentially the same as the notion of an `approximate information state' proposed and analyzed in the excellent recent article \cite{Aditya}, which also includes a perspective on how such notions have evolved in related literature, both classical and contemporary (see section 2.5 and the appendices of \textit{ibid.}).
 The difference is in the way we motivate it.
 We take Q-learning for discounted cost as a test case, a similar treatment should be possible in principle for other learning schemes as well.
-We show that if we use a surrogate state model as in (\ref{state-eq}) and treat it as Markovian (though it is not) for purposes of the Q-learning algorithm, the latter still converges to a certain limit that can be interpreted.
-Furthermore, we give an analysis of transient errors where the error due to non-Markovianity can be isolated clearly and should in fact be the basis for choosing the situational state dynamics (\ref{state-eq}), viz., with the objective of approximating certain conditional laws.
+We show that if we use a surrogate state model as in (\ref{state-eq}) and treat it as Markovian (though it is not) for purposes of the Q-learning algorithm, the latter still converges a.s.\ to a certain limit that can be interpreted.
+Furthermore, we give an analysis of transient errors where the error due to non-Markovianity can be isolated clearly and should in fact be the basis for choosing the agent state dynamics (\ref{state-eq}), viz., with the objective of approximating certain conditional laws.
 This naturally leads to RCASS.
 Of course, we could target approximation of the relevant conditional \textit{expectations} alone, in this case of the value function estimate and the reward, which would be closer to the viewpoint taken in \cite{Aditya}.
-We opt for approximation of conditional laws because of its kinship with the classical `separated control problem' for partially observed Markov decision processes.
-This is the problem of controlling the completely observed Markov decision process of conditional laws of the state given past observations and controls, given by the recursive nonlinear filter (dubbed `separated control' because the estimation and control aspects get separately delineated).
+We opt for approximation of conditional laws because of its kinship with the classical `separated control problem' for POMDPs.
+This is the problem of controlling the completely observed Markov decision process of conditional laws of the state given past observations and controls (aka the `belief states'), given by the recursive nonlinear filter.
+This is dubbed `separated control' because the estimation and control aspects get separately delineated.
 Thus we view the dynamics (\ref{state-eq}) as a finite state approximation to the nonlinear filter.
-This point will be discussed further in the concluding section on future directions that also includes proposals for schemes to learn the agent dynamics.
+This point will be discussed later in this work along with proposals for schemes to learn the agent dynamics.
 At a meta level, our attempt is to make a connection between reinforcement learning in general environments and classical stochastic control \citep{Kumar}.
 In the process, we also highlight a parallel with the classical `internal model principle' of control theory that deserves to be better appreciated as a guiding principle.